tomcornall/booking-app/README.md

 - Booking
 - BookingRest (REST API)

-To view an easy to read diff between the default Zend skeleton application and my work, click [here](https://github.com/tomcornall/booking-app/compare/a8a68f...master).

 ## Setup

 You need to use [Composer](https://getcomposer.org/) to install the project.
 Run the following command from the project's root directory to install required packages: